 When your business outgrows shared hosting, VPS hosting is the next step up.
 It’s cheaper than a dedicated server, but you can get as many resources as you need and scale as your bandwidth needs continue to grow

 In addition, VPS hosting gives you the freedom to treat your hosting space as a sandbox for development.
 You won’t be able to modify your operating system on a shared hosting plan, for example, but you can with VPS hosting.

 VPS vs dedicated server

-Purchasing a dedicated server may be great for enterprise-scale businesses, but it’s overkill for most small- and medium-sized companies.
+When it comes to comparing a dedicated server vs VPS hosting, purchasing a dedicated server may be great for enterprise-scale businesses, but it’s overkill for most small- and medium-sized companies.
 Why pay for computational resources you don’t need?

 VPS hosting can save you quite a bit of money compared to a dedicated server, and you have the ability to scale up your CPUs, RAM, and bandwidth if you find that you need more computing power.

 Traditional VPS vs cloud VPS vs SSD VPS

 When choosing a VPS hosting service, you have a couple of different options.
 First is the type of disk your data will be stored on.
 Traditional VPS hosting uses hard disk drives (HDDs) because they’re inexpensive.
 But, a number of VPS hosts are turning to solid-state disks (SSDs) since they’re much more reliable than HDDs.